 This exercise can help you to think more critically about an assumption or rule that may be harmful.

-Once you have explained how the rule or assumption impacts you, you are directed to think about where it came from.
+Once you have described the rule or assumption, think about where it came from.
 Consider when you acquired this rule, how you learned about it, and what was happening in your life that encouraged you to adopt it.
 What makes you think it’s a good rule to have?

 Now that you have outlined a definition of the rule or assumption and its origins and impact on your life, you can move on to comparing its advantages and disadvantages.
 Every rule or assumption we follow will likely have both advantages and disadvantages.